What is Quantitative Research? | Definition, Methods, Types and Uses

 Disadvantages of Quantitative Research

-Despite its various advantages, the quantitative method of research analysis is not without its share of limitations.
+Despite its various advantages, the quantitative research analysis method has its share of limitations.

 1. Superficial: Quantitative research primarily deals with numbers, and numbers cannot adequately explain the experiences and perceptions related to a social phenomenon.

-2. Limited focus: With its strict measurements and predetermined variables, quantitative research often ignores the other relevant questions and pieces of information.
+2. Limited focus: With strict measurements and predetermined variables, quantitative research ignores the other relevant questions and information.

-4. Can ignore context: Data collected through quantitative method can be analysed in unnatural settings like laboratories.
-Consequently, it has the propensity to ignore the cultural and historical context of the collected data.
+4. Can ignore context: Data collected through quantitative methods can be analysed in unnatural settings like laboratories.
+Consequently, it tends to ignore the cultural and historical context of the collected data.

 References